balmastik/BOOKSTORE/README.md

 # KNIGBOOM Bookstore (Initial Branch)

 This is the initial version of the **KNIGBOOM Bookstore** project.
-In this branch, we are implementing the project with **pure HTML** and **JavaScript** (without using React or other modern frontend frameworks).
+In this branch, I am implementing the project with **pure HTML** and **JavaScript** (without using React or other modern frontend frameworks).
 The focus is on using plain JavaScript to manipulate the DOM, and the backend is still integrated with the frontend.

 ## Features